 In Morocco, semolina bread usually takes the shape of khobz, a traditional disc-shaped flatbread, but you'll also find it in baguette or sandwich roll form.

-In a large bowl or , combine the fine semolina or durum flour, white flour, sugar, and salt in a bowl.
+In a large bowl combine the fine semolina or durum flour, all-purpose flour, salt, and sugar in a bowl.
 Make a large well in the center of the flour mixture, and add the yeast.

 Add the oil and 1 1/2 cups warm water to the well, mixing to dissolve the yeast first, and then stirring the entire contents of the bowl to incorporate the water into the flour.

 Turn the dough out onto a floured surface and begin kneading the dough.
 If necessary, add flour or water in very small amounts to make the dough soft and pliable, but not sticky.
 Continue kneading for 5 to 10 minutes, or until the dough is very smooth and elastic.